How the Globe got Buddy Cianci’s ex-wife to finally tell her story - The Boston Globe

-Happy Monday and welcome to Rhode Map, your daily guide to everything happening in the Ocean State.
-I’m Dan McGowan and while Jennifer Lawrence’s looked fun, I enjoyed my dinner at Gregg’s.
-Follow me on Twitter @DanMcGowan or send tips to Dan.McGowan@globe.com.

-If you haven’t read Amanda Milkovits’ Sunday story about Sheila Bentley, the ex-wife of former Providence Mayor Buddy Cianci, you should stop whatever you’re doing and click here.
+If you haven’t read Amanda Milkovits’ Sunday story about Sheila Bentley, the ex-wife of former Providence Mayor Buddy Cianci, you should stop whatever you’re doing and take a look.
+Bentley speaks publicly for the first time about her volatile marriage to the charismatic, rogue politician, who died three years ago.

-This never-before-told story is exactly the kind of important reporting the Globe wanted to do when it launched in Rhode Island in June.

 So how did Amanda pull it together?
 Below is a quick Q&A about the work that went into this project.